 It’s been very hot in Cali and most businesses were closed yesterday for the New Year holiday.
 The zoo was a perfect place to spend time!

 Thanks to Jorge, a helpful local driver, tomorrow I leave for San Agustin.
-Never would have been able to book the trip alone with my borderline Spanish.
+I never would have been able to book the trip alone with my borderline Spanish.
 The seven-hour bus ride passes through gorgeous back roads in the Andes!
 The bus leaves at 6:00 a.m. and arrives in Pitalito at about 1:00 pm.
-From outside Pitalito you take a taxi to isolated San Agustin.
+From outside Pitalito you transfer to a taxi and continue a short trip to beautiful, isolated San Agustin.

-Jorge wrote a script for me in Spanish – exactly what to say to the bus driver.
+Jorge wrote a script for me in Spanish – exactly what to say to the bus driver and how to transfer from the bus to a taxi.
 The trip goes a bit off the normal bus route and involves being dropped off at a spot outside of Pitalito.

 The onward trip to Quito involves traveling from San Agustin back to Pitalito and then passing through Pasto and Ipiales before crossing the border into Ecuador.
 The border crossing sounds a little hairy but I’m not dwelling on it.
 No doubt it will be an interesting adventure!